CMU-CREATE-Lab/video-labeling-tool/README.md

   error: function (xhr) {console.error(xhr)}
 });
 ```
-### Get videos with positive or negative labels
+### Get videos with fully or partially labeled positive or negative labels (for all users)
+These calls are available for all users.
 When querying positive labels, you can pass in user id.
 If a user token is provided and the client type is expert or researcher, the returned data will contain more information.
+You can also get videos that have partial labels (verified by only one user or by two users with disagreement).
 - Paths:
   - **/api/v1/get_pos_labels**
   - **/api/v1/get_neg_labels**
+  - **/api/v1/get_maybe_pos_labels**
+  - **/api/v1/get_maybe_neg_labels**
+  - **/api/v1/get_discorded_labels**
 - Available methods:
   - GET, POST
 - Optional fields: